 Les motorisations Rotork dans les centrales solaires

-Rotork valve actuators are installed on the HTF (heat transfer fluid) pipelines carrying oil around the mirrors, the salt storage pipework and the power plant pipework.
-The majority of actuators are IQ multi-turn and IQT quarter-turn models, with IQM modulating actuators utilised for control valve duties, generally operating from a 4-20mA control signal.
+Rotork valve actuators are installed on the HTF pipelines carrying oil around the mirrors, the salt storage pipework and the power plant pipework.
+The majority of actuators are IQ multi-turn and IQT part-turn models, with IQM modulating actuators utilised for control valve duties, generally operating from a 4-20 mA control signal.

 All IQ actuators are equipped with a data logger to record historical operating data and valve torque profiles.
 This data can be downloaded from the actuator and analysed on a PC running Rotork IQ-Insight software to quickly evaluate operational issues and valve performance.
 Effective asset management programmes can be implemented and unexpected plant interruptions eliminated.

 Additional features and functions of the lightweight but rugged IQ actuator design enhance the long term efficiency of the plant operation.
 In particular, the large actuator LCD window clearly displays real time valve position together with active valve, control, status and alarm test messages with multilingual text capability.
 The onboard data logger records this data in addition to historical valve torque profiles, providing valuable additional information on valve and plant operating conditions.